lennart-rth/HSP_Automation/README.md

 2. `source venv/bin/activate`
 3. `pip3 install -r requirements.txt`
 4. get geckodriver for your OS from here: https://github.com/mozilla/geckodriver/releases.
 To run the script on Raspberry Pi you may have to use Chromes Selenium Driver (`sudo apt-get install chromium-chromedriver` or `sudo apt-get install chromium-browser`).

+## Installing for the docker image:
+1. docker build -t hspautomation .

 ### User specific setup
 1. Make file called `settings.ini` and write:\